ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A slight chance of drizzle.
-Mostly cloudy, with a high near 78.
-North northwest wind 8 to 12 mph, with gusts as high as 22
+Partly sunny, with a high near 78.
+North northwest wind around 12 mph, with gusts as high as 21
          mph.<br></div>
    </p>
    <p>